-The Personal Information Protection Commission (the Commission) was established on 1 January 2016 as a crosssectoral, independent government body to oversee the APPI.
-The Commission has the following powers under the APPI:
+The Commission was established on 1 January 2016 as a cross-sectoral, independent government body to oversee the APPI.
+The Commission has the authority, based on the APPI, to monitor and supervise private business operators handling PI and to monitor the administrative governmental sector.
+For example, the Commission has the following powers over private business operators handling PI under the APPI:

-- to require reports concerning the handling of PI or anonymised information from private business operators using 'databases, etc' of PI (PI databases), pseudonymised information (pseudonymised information databases), anonymised information (anonymised information databases) or individual-related information (individual-related information databases); - to conduct an on-site inspection of offices or other premises of private business operators to raise questions and inspect records concerning their handling of PI, pseudonymised information, anonymised information or individual-related information; - to give 'guidance' or 'advice' necessary for the handling of PI, pseudonymised information, anonymised information or individual-related information to private business operators using PI databases, pseudonymised information databases, anonymised information databases or individual-related information databases;
+to require reports concerning the handling of PI, pseudonymised information, anonymised information or individual-related information from private business operators using 'databases, etc' of PI (PI databases), pseudonymised information (pseudonymised information databases), anonymised information (anonymised information databases) or individual-related information (individual-related information databases);

-- upon violation of certain obligations of any private business operator using PI databases, pseudonymised information databases, anonymised information databases or individual-related information databases and to the extent deemed necessary to protect the rights of an affected individual, to 'recommend' cessation or other measures necessary to rectify the violation; and - if recommended measures are not implemented and the Commission deems an imminent danger to the affected individual's material rights, to order such measures.
+- to conduct an on-site inspection of offices or other premises of private business operators to raise questions and inspect records concerning their handling of PI, pseudonymised information, anonymised information or individual-related information; - to give 'guidance' or 'advice' necessary for the handling of PI, pseudonymised information, anonymised information or individual-related information to private business operators using PI databases, pseudonymised information databases, anonymised information databases or individual-related information databases; - upon violation of certain obligations of any private business operator using PI databases, pseudonymised information databases, anonymised information databases or individual-related information databases and to the extent deemed necessary to protect the rights of an affected individual, to 'recommend' cessation or other measures necessary to rectify the violation; and - if recommended measures are not implemented and the Commission deems an imminent danger to the affected individual's material rights, to order such measures.